creode/wordpress-blocks/docs/what-is-it.md

 title: What is it?
 ---
 # What is it?
-This plugin is a WordPress plugin which facilitates the creation of blocks for the WordPress block editor.
-It is built using the WordPress ACF and the block editor.
-This module also contains infrastructure to assist in the creation of template based blocks.
+This is a WordPress MU plugin which provides the infrastructure for the efficient development of bespoke blocks for the WordPress editor.
+This plugin also contains functionality to assist in the creation of template based blocks.

+## Key features
+ - Extendable block abstract class (Creode_Blocks\Block).
+ - Block library.
+ - WP-CLI command for the quick creation of bespoke blocks.
+ - Block traits for the adding common functionality to individual blocks.
+ - Helper class (Creode_Blocks\Helpers) containing various block related functions.